mllamazares/personal_site/_posts/2024-10-14-making-owasp-asvs-actually-usable.md

 title: Making OWASP ASVS Actually Usable
 ---

-I've always liked [OWASP ASVS](https://owasp.org/www-project-application-security-verification-standard/) as a concept.
+I've always liked [OWASP Application Security Verification Standard (ASVS)](https://owasp.org/www-project-application-security-verification-standard/).
 It's a solid blueprint of security controls.
-But try to take it straight off the shelf and implement it in a real product, and you'll quickly feel like you've been handed a map with no roads. _\*play sad_violins.mp3_ 🎻
+But try to take it straight off the shelf and implement it in a real product, and you'll quickly feel like you've been handed a map with no roads. _\*play sad_violin.mp3_ 🎻

 ### exploratory categorization